-If you think you are an awesome PM or are working to become one, this was a great presentation from Verizon Media VP of Product Management, Guy Levit.
+If you think you are an awesome PM or are working to become one, this was a great presentation from former Verizon Media VP of Product Management, Guy Levit.
 You can view the webinar in full with the video recording above or check out the highlights detailed below.

 If you’re looking to level up as Product Manager, consider the Strategic Product Management Course produced by Products That Count.

 On why these ingredients are important for career advancement

 If you’re early in your career, you can probably get your first promotion or two just by doing execution right.
 However, you will get to a point in your career where you’ll hit the ceiling if you just do that.
 At these points, your ability to drive vision, to get people bought into the vision will become more and more important.
 So it’s important to practice those skills early on.
 On the flip side, if you don’t show execution skills, you will not even be able to keep your first job, so the rest will not matter.